Lassen County, California: Public transportation

-Lassen Rural Bus (LRB), operated by the Lassen Transit Service Agency, runs a local service in Susanville, and longer distance routes to Westwood and Doyle.
+Lassen Rural Bus (LRB), operated by the Lassen Transit Service Agency, runs a local service in Susanville, with longer distance routes to Westwood and Doyle.

 Utilities

 The Lassen Municipal Utility District (LMUD) is the primary electric utility in the county, and was created in 1986 by purchasing transmission facilities from CP National (now Pacificorp) at a cost of $19 million.
 In 2019 it had 42 employees, and the General Manager was Doug C. Smith.
 It is powered in part by the Honey Lake biomass power plant, which runs on wood waste from the nearby Lassen National Forest.
 The Whaleback Fire caused a significant outage in 2018.